DigiTech Whammy DT Review

 Alternatives to the Digitech Whammy DT

 There are plenty of alternatives to the Whammy DT – mainly other DigiTech products either older (eg: Whammy IV) or newer (Whammy V).
-In all honesty I feel the DT is the best out of the range thanks to the Drop Tune features and the momentary switch.
+In all honesty, I feel the DT is the best out of the range thanks to the Drop Tune features and the momentary switch.
 Instead of only having an expression pedal, it gives you different ways to achieve the same effects.

 DigiTech Whammy DT vs Morpheus Droptune

 A few people have asked how the DT compares against the Morpheus Droptune.
-In all honesty I don’t think there’s any comparison.
+I don’t think there’s any comparison.
 A closer comparison would be the Morpheus Droptune vs the DigiTech Drop and even then I think the DigiTech comes out ahead.
 The main reason is that the Morpheus Droptune doesn’t have any of the whammy functions or an expression pedal.
 It only gives you the drop tuning abilities.

 DigiTech Whammy DT vs Whammy 5

-The Whammy 5 is newer than the DT so while it may be use better technology and may sound better (I haven’t A/B tested them unfortunately), it does miss out on the Drop Tune features.
+The Whammy 5 is newer than the DT so while it may be using better technology and may sound better (I haven’t A/B tested them unfortunately), it does miss out on the Drop Tune features.
 So while you will definitely get a great sounding Whammy if you buy the Whammy V, you’re going to be limited to only using the expression pedal and miss out on the drop tuning or the momentary switch.
 In my view, that’s missing out on a lot.
 While you could always add those features in with the DigiTech Drop, having it all in one pedal is a great advantage.
 Check out the Whammy 5 here.

 If you like the idea of the drop tuning effect but aren’t interested in the expression pedal, harmony or whammy effects (are you crazy!?), the DigiTech Drop is a standalone stompbox that gives you that effect.
 Read my review on the DigiTech Drop here to get an idea what it can do for you.